-You will receive report cards in February and June.
-Students with incomplete work or who are in danger of failing will be notified in advance by their teacher.
+You will receive report cards in February (semester 1) and June (semester 2).
+Students with incomplete work or who are in danger of failing will be notified in advance by their teacher and contact families.
 In consultation with teachers, students may be given an extended opportunity to complete the required work.